Stax

 What is an aspect ratio?

 An aspect ratio describes the proportional relationship between an image or video's width and height.
-It is expressed as W:H — for example, 16:9 means the width is 16 units for every 9 units of height.
+It is expressed :H — for example, 16:9 means the width is 16 units for every 9 units of height.
 Aspect ratios are used in photography, video production, UI design, and printing to ensure consistent proportions across different sizes.

 What is the 16:9 aspect ratio used for?